The Contemporary Narratives Lab project

 In this initial pilot project, artists Tassos Stevens, Rhiannon Armstrong, Harun Morrison, Paula Varjack, Conrad Murray and André Piza will be working with Financial Times journalists Emma Jacobs, Andrew Hill, Chloe Cornish and Leslie Hook.

-We’ll be presenting early work-in-progress performances at the Battersea Arts Centre on June 29.
+We presented early work-in-progress performances at the Battersea Arts Centre on June 29.
+See this post for more details of the performances.

 I have two parallel goals for this project.
 The first is to explore ways to present journalism that do a better job of conveying the emotions and feelings that drive human decisions.